peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static readonly PeterO.Numbers.EContext CliDecimal;

-An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format, 96 bits precision, and a valid exponent range of -28 to 0.
+An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.

 ### Decimal128